 - Plan for the Future: There are free standing units to suit all needs.
 If you only need to perform pulling movements, there are systems for that.
 However if you’re goal is to one day have a complete home gym then think about looking at more complete power racks/cages that are modular and which you can add pieces to in the future as you build out your dream home gym.

-Top 5 Free Standing Pull Up Bars on the Market
+Top 5 Free Standing Pull Up Bar Options on the Market

 Super Simple Lightweight Design